-Confidential informants are critical tools for all levels of investigations.
-From street-level crimes to complex conspiracy investigations, informant information can make or break the case.
-Officers must learn to properly cultivate and develop informants to have success in arresting violators and seizing large quantities of drugs, firearms, and U.S. currency.
+Confidential informants are critical tools for all levels of narcotic investigations.
+From street-level narcotic buys to complex conspiracy investigations, informant information can make or break the case.
+Narcotic officers must learn to properly cultivate and develop informants to have success in arresting drug violators and seizing large quantities of drugs, firearms, and U.S. currency.
 Historically, police agencies provide very little training to officers that manage informants.
-This practice often leads to highly publicized scandals, which could include officers being disciplined, fired, or sent to prison for the way they handled informants.
+This practice often leads to highly publicized scandals, which could include officers being disciplined, fired, or sent to prison for the way they handled their informant.
 One of the primary causes of informant scandals is the lack of written policies and procedures.

-Sample policies, procedures, and informant agreements will be presented to better prepare officers to deal with informant scandals.
+Sample policies, procedures, and informant agreements developed by Professional Law Enforcement Training (PLET) will be presented to officers to better prepare the officers to deal with informant scandals.
 Officers will participate in case studies where informants were murdered under the watchful eye of law enforcement.
-In many of these instances, the controlling detective and the police agency were held accountable for improper informant procedures.
+In many instances, the controlling detective and the police agency were held accountable for improper informant procedures.
 Techniques will be presented to assist officers in minimizing the risks associated with informant operations.